FortiGate

 In some cases, system settings for time are Manual which can also cause clock sync issues between FortiGate and IDP.
 Make changes in system settings: Set Time -> NTP, Select server -> FortiGuard.

-By issuing the command, diag sys ntp status we can check if the NTP server is reachable from the FortiGate.
+By issuing the command, diag sys ntp status, we can check if the NTP server is reachable from the FortiGate.

-diag sys ntp status
+diagnose system ntp status

 synchronized: no, ntpsync: enabled, server-mode: disabled